felixbrandt/socketroom/README.md

 # socketroom
-Basic NodeJS application showing for learning web socket functionality.
+Basic NodeJS application showing web socket functionality.
 Each browser session is represented by a colored rectangle which can be moved around using the arrow keys.
 ```
 git clone https://github.com/felixbrandt/socketroom